Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Managing_transfer_states/SUBMIT_command.md

 ---
 title: "SUBMIT  - Submit a processing procedure"
-    linkTitle: "SUBMIT - Submitting an end-of-transfer"
+linkTitle: "SUBMIT - Submitting an end- of- transfer"
 weight: 360
----This topic describes the SUBMIT command, which is used to submit a processing procedure for a selected transfer.
+--- This topic describes the SUBMIT command, which is used to submit a processing procedure for a selected transfer.

 The procedure inherits the transfer context symbolic variables.